What Is Workstream Collaboration?

 Some types of sensitive university data may not be stored or shared using these collaboration services.
 See the Sensitive Data Guide for details.

-According to Google, Hangouts Chat development is still in progress and essential additional features and functionality will not be available until 2020.
-These features include Gmail integration and the ability to chat with those outside of U-M.
+According to Google, Google Chat development is still in progress and essential additional features and functionality are currently unavailable.
+These features include Gmail integration and the ability to chat with individuals outside of U-M (umich.edu).
+Google states that Chat will officially replace classic Hangouts sometime in late 2020, until then, the two services will co-exist.

 Microsoft Teams is available as part of Office 365 at U-M. All members of the university community with an active affiliation are able to use Microsoft Teams.